CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/cortex-innovation/recover-cortex-application.md

     .\Cortex.Innovation.Recover.ps1
     ```

-1. Run the PowerShell command to backup the application services.
+1. Run the PowerShell command to recover the application services.
 1. A credentials prompt will appear.
 Enter credentials of a domain user that is a member of the local Administrators group on the server and press OK.
 1. Wait for the script to finish running.
 This should take 2 minutes.
 1. Check that there have been no errors in the script; these would appear in red in the console.

 ## Preserve installation files

 Ensure that the installation files are backed up or kept on the server, especially the scripts and config files that have been modified.
-This will make it easier to perform further actions in future, such as restoring from backups.
+This will make it easier to recover the application in the future.

-[Backup Application Server]: {{< url path="Cortex.Guides.DisasterRecoveryGuides.CortexInnovation.BackupApplicationServer" >}}